 Control of the situation

-Measured use of humor
+Measured humor usage

 Non-verbal language control